ibkevg/ibkevg.github.io/blog/_posts/2018-08-14-Rust-Move-Copy-Clone.md

 ### Implementing Copy

+The Copy trait is not implemented by default and must be opted into.
+A type such as a struct may implement the Copy trait only if all of it's fields also implement the Copy trait.
+As a rule of thumb for primitive types, you should support Copy, similar to the convention established by the Rust std library.

 Logically a type that supports Copy also supports Clone, so ideally the compiler would automatically provide a Clone implementation for Copy types (as Clone can be implemented using the Copy) but current limitations of the type